-Medical Physiology is a class I used to teach for students who want to continue learning about how the body works beyond just what we learn in A&P. Most of the students that take this class are interested in medicine, veterinary medicine, nursing, and other life science subjects.
+Medical Physiology was a high school semester elective class I used to teach for students who want to continue learning about how the body works beyond just what we learn in A&P. Most of the students that take this class are interested in medicine, veterinary medicine, nursing, and other life science subjects.

 Anatomy & Physiology is a co-requisite for Medical Physiology.
 Students in their second semester of A&P and students who have completed A&P can take the class.